hetpatel-11/DDL_TO_CSV/README.md

 ## 🔧 How It Works

-### Data Consistency Features
+### Current Data Consistency Features

-The application ensures data consistency by:
+The application currently ensures basic consistency by:

 1. **Profile Generation**: Creates a complete profile for each row
+2. **Name-Email Consistency**: Ensures names and emails match (e.g., John Smith → john.smith@domain.com)
+3. **Basic Field Mapping**: Maps common field names to appropriate data types

+### Current Limitations

+⚠️ **Important**: The current version has limited consistency beyond name-email matching:

+- **Geographic Inconsistency**: City, state, and country may not be logically related
+- **Phone-Location Mismatch**: Phone area codes may not match the geographic location
+- **Age-Date Inconsistency**: Age and birth dates may not align properly
-2. **Cross-field Validation**: Ensures related fields are consistent
+- **Limited Cross-field Validation**: Most fields are generated independently
-3. **Realistic Relationships**: Name → Email, Location → Phone, etc.

 ### Supported Data Types